Ignaciojeria/einar-ioc/readme.md

 #### 🔍 Retrieving the registered router & start the server

 The assertion is used exclusively within the main function to retrieve the server instance.
-The ioc.Get method functions as an auxiliary approach and should be reserved for exceptional circumstances.
+The ioc.Get function as an auxiliary approach and should be reserved for exceptional circumstances.
 This necessity arises because the initial function does not constitute a structure conducive to applying the principle of dependency injection.

 ```go
 package main